Ph.D. in COunseling Psychology

 - Group dynamics

-Upon completion of our Ph.D. program, you’ll be able to apply for licensure as a psychologist in Colorado and in other states.
+Upon completion of our Ph.D. program, and with the additional post-doctoral required hours, you’ll be able to apply for licensure as a psychologist in Colorado and in other states.

 You will need to complete a minimum of 90-quarter credit hours.
 Other requirements include: